dochouuuu/Project_techno_L2/README.md

 ## Authors

-- Eliane Chaal
+- Eliane CHAAL
-- Tran Minh Chau Do
+- Tran Minh Chau DO
-- Léa Drion
+- Léa DRION